kyungrae/study/designing-data-intensive-applications/part1.md

 - Send a message to another process, to be handled asynchronously (stream processing)
 - Periodically crunch a large amount of accumulated data (batch processing)

+Most engineers wouldn't dream of writing a new data storage engine from scratch.
+There are many database systems with different characteristics, because different applications have different requirements.
 We will start by exploring the fundamentals of what we are trying to achieve: reliable, scalable, and maintainable data systems.

 ### Thinking About Data Systems